-For so long as all of the 2024 Notes or the 2028 Notes (as applicable) are represented by one or both of the relevant Global Notes for such 2024 Notes or the 2028 Notes (as applicable) and such Global Note(s) is/are held on behalf of Euroclear and/or Clearstream, Luxembourg, notices to Noteholders may be given by delivery of the relevant notice to Euroclear and/or Clearstream, Luxembourg (as the case may be) for communication to the relevant Accountholders rather than by publication as required by Condition 12 (Notices) of the 2024 Notes and Condition 12 (Notices) of the 2028 Notes, provided that, so long as the Notes are listed on any stock exchange, notices shall also be published in accordance with the rules of such exchange.
+For so long as all of the Notes are represented by the Global Note for the Notes and such Global Note is held on behalf of Euroclear and/or Clearstream, Luxembourg, notices to Noteholders may be given by delivery of the relevant notice to Euroclear and/or Clearstream, Luxembourg (as the case may be) for communication to the Accountholders rather than by publication as required by Condition 12 (Notices) of the Notes, provided that, so long as the Notes are listed on any stock exchange, notices shall also be published in accordance with the rules of such exchange.
 Any such notice shall be deemed to have been given to the Noteholders on the day on which such notice is delivered to Euroclear and/or Clearstream, Luxembourg (as the case may be) as aforesaid.